 Contentions about sovereignty in the South China Sea have simmered since the 1940s and the area has become a global flashpoint in recent years.
-Since 2015, HD has facilitated a series of discrete meetings on maritime confidence-building in the the South China Sea.
+Since 2015, HD has facilitated a series of discreet meetings on maritime confidence-building in the South China Sea.
 These meetings have convened operational experts, including those from the maritime law enforcement agencies and other relevant government agencies of China, Malaysia, the Philippines, Vietnam, and since October 2017, Indonesia, to discuss practical, operational solutions for preventing incidents and reducing tensions at sea.

 HD’s involvement in the South China Sea came about as a result of the claimants acknowledging the immediate need for a parallel framework to minimise recourse to armed violence at sea whilst discussions about resolving the dispute at official fora continued.
 In 2014, for instance, tensions between Vietnam and China soared due to an incident involving an oil rig in disputed waters, despite the fact that both countries had signed the 2002 Declaration on the Conduct of Parties which committed them to “resolve their territorial and jurisdictional disputes by peaceful means.”
 Although no lives were lost, one ship was sunk.
 After consultations in the four capitals, HD secured a mandate and agreed to facilitate informal multilateral dialogues aimed at promoting predictability and reducing tensions in the region, beginning with the first Experts’ Meeting in Singapore, held in June 2015.